 Sustainable Investment

-• In order to respond to the global carbon reduction trend and support environmental protection and green industries, the balance of TBB’s investment in sustainable bonds reached NT$14.05 billion in 2023.
-The investment amount have increased year by year, and also set a target for the balance of investment in sustainable bonds to account for 5% of the total bond investment position in 2024.
+• In order to respond to the global carbon reduction trend and support environmental protection and green industries, the balance of TBB’s investment in sustainable bonds reached NT$20.35 billion at the end of 2025.
+The investment amount have increased year by year, and also set a target for the balance of investment in sustainable bonds to account for 6% of the total bond investment position at the end of 2026.

 Responsible Investment

-• According to the "Investment ESG Risk Assessment Form", 12 inspection items were conducted, and a total of 23 companies were assessed.
-The ESG risk assessment results were all "low", among which:
+• According to the "Investment ESG Risk Assessment Form", 12 inspection items were conducted, and a total of 19 companies were assessed.
+The ESG risk assessment results were as follows:

 • None of the listed inspection items occurred: 14 companies

-• There are 9 companies with 1~2 inspection items, and their improvement status is tracked quarterly.
+• There are 5 companies with 1~2 inspection items (Low Risk), and their improvement status is tracked quarterly.

-• Guidelines for the Certification of Sustainable Economic Activities
+• Reference Guidelines for the Recognition of Sustainable Economic Activities (Version 2)

 • Make an inventory of whether the invested companies are in the industries or economic activities that are applicable to the guidelines, and engage with the companies that do not comply with the guidelines to plan carbon reduction transformation or improvement plans.